SWaiter/swagger/README.md

 supportedSubmitMethods | An array of of the HTTP operations that will have the 'Try it out!' option.
 An empty array disables all operations.
 This does not filter the operations from the display. oauth2RedirectUrl | OAuth redirect URL showRequestHeaders | Whether or not to show the headers that were sent when making a request via the 'Try it out!' option.
+Defaults to `false`. showBasePathInOperation | Whether or not to prefix the basePath onto each operation, only a visual addition.
 Defaults to `false`.

 * All other parameters are explained in greater detail below